firehawkvfx/firehawk/README.md

 ### old docs to migrate

 The initial goals of this project are to setup an AWS VPC, Storage, a VPN, connect License Servers, and batch workloads for SideFX Houdini.
-It also serves as a foundation for other linux 3D rendering software.
+It also serves as a foundation for other linux friendly 3D rendering software.

 Contribution to extend functionality is welcome.
 Please contact me if you wish to contribute in a particular area so that we can collaborate efficiently.
 Planned changes in implementation could affect what is currently in the major branch that at this stage is good to be aware of: